SimplyVC/panic/README.md

 ## Installation

 **TIP**: If you're terminal is telling you that you do not have permissions to run a command try adding `sudo` to your command e.g `sudo docker --version` this will run your command as root.
+If you have any issues during the installation procedure check out the [FAQ](./docs/FAQ.md) section.

 ### Git Installation